 through mediation and communication

-- know their situation better than any third person,
+- the parties involved know their situation better than any outsider,

-- are consequently born to judge whether and which solution best suits their needs,
+- are consequently in the best position to judge for themselves what solution suits their needs best,

 - but are unable to reach an agreement because they are trapped in their dispute.

-- is generally quick and efficient, as the parties are in control of the procedure and its duration
+- less time-consuming, thus quick and efficient as the parties are in control of the procedure and its duration.

-- usually causes less costs.
-Invoicing is not based on the value in dispute, but on the hours spent.
+- inexpensive as it usually causes less costs.
+Invoicing is based on the hours spent.